rudderlabs/rudder-blog/content/blog/build-or-buy-lessons-from-ten-years-building-customer-data-pipelines.md

 ### Unifying Data Isn’t as Easy as Dumping Customer Events Into Your Data Warehouse / Data Lake

-At face value, it doesn’t seem hard to take an event stream and dump it into a data warehouse like BigQuery or Snowflake or a data like (or “lakehouse”) like Databricks Delta Lake.
+At face value, it doesn’t seem hard to take an event stream and dump it into a data warehouse, such as BigQuery or Snowflake, or a data lake (or “lakehouse”), such as Databricks Delta Lake.

 Well, it turns out that it is hard.
 You must: